LocationGreater Toronto Area

 Event contactEvent Manager

-The Democracy Fund is inviting young Canadians interested in pursuing a career in journalism to attend our Student Journalism Conference, May 6 - 8, 2022.
-The conference will be held in the Greater Toronto Area, and successful applicants will have their travel expenses covered.
-The conference is an equal-opportunity, non-discriminatory event, and students who are unable to fly to Toronto will be accommodated via video link.
+The Democracy Fund hosted 24 young Canadians interested in pursuing a career in journalism at our annual Student Journalism Fellowship Conference from May 6 to 8, 2022.
+The conference was held in the Greater Toronto Area, and was an equal-opportunity, non-discriminatory event, and students who were unable to fly to Toronto were accommodated via video link.

-The theme of the conference is: Canadian Civil Liberties in Challenging Times.
+The theme of the 2022 conference was Canadian Civil Liberties in Challenging Times.

-Successful applicants will participate in a three-day intensive program and learn the fundamentals of modern journalism, with an emphasis on digital platforms.
-In addition to journalistic skills, participants will learn about the civil liberties challenges facing Canada in 2022.
+Successful applicants participated in a three-day intensive program and learned the fundamentals of modern journalism, with an emphasis on digital platforms.
+In addition to journalistic skills, participants learned about the civil liberties challenges facing Canada in 2022.

-A highlight of the weekend will be a special journalistic assignment, that will be graded by a panel of senior journalists — with valuable prizes for the winners.
+A highlight of the weekend was a special journalistic assignment, that was graded by a panel of senior journalists — with prizes awarded to the winners.

 - The conference is open to Canadian, permanent residents, and non-Canadians holding a valid work permit, who are interested in pursuing journalism in any medium.